dfdx2/100-days-of-code/r1-log.md

 ### R1D23
 Today did some refactoring and took a code that was over 90 lines long and made it 1 line and was so happy.

+### R1D24
+Today started chapter 5 of Introduction to Java Programming and studied Loop Design Strategies.